EIG-Research/EIG-Fiscal-Impact-High-Skill-Federal/README.md

 ## Income

-H-1B mean and median income estimates come from the USCIS’s 2023 Fiscal Year Report to Congress (linked above).
-The 95th and 99th percentile income comes from LCA prevailing wage data, taking the average of the minimum and maximum rate of pay provided by employer sponsors.
-The 95th and 99th percentiles are not published by the USCIS.
+H-1B mean and median income estimates come from the USCIS’s 2023 Fiscal Year Report to Congress.
+The 95th percentile income comes from LCA prevailing wage data, taking the average of the minimum and maximum rate of pay provided by employer sponsors.
+The 95th percentile is not published by the USCIS.

-The reason for not using the LCA files for the mean and median incomes are:
+The 95th percentile estimate should be taken with a degree of caution.
+This is because in the LCA:
 <ol>
   <li>H-1B visas don't line up 1:1 with LCA filings</li>
   <li>Multiple H-1Bs can be approved on one LCA</li>